jedisct1/windowshopper/README.markdown

 Description
 -----------

-Given a set of previously visited locations, and actions (namely, item `g` has been bought at location `l`), WindowShopper tries to predict where the shopper is likely to go next, and what he is likely to buy.
+Given a set of previously visited locations, and actions (namely, item _gx_ has been bought at location _ly_), WindowShopper tries to predict where the shopper is likely to go next, and what he is likely to buy.

 This library is based on the [In-store shopping activity